 Rose and Alan had worked hard all their lives but now in their 70s and 80s were now struggling living on their state pension.
 Rose has a number of health problems, including arthritis, but despite this was caring for her terminally ill husband who has prostate cancer and is also blind.
 The couple had been living off sandwiches as they could not afford a new cooker, and after a spell in hospital, Rose was devastated that she couldn’t cook nutritious food for him or prepare his favourite meals in the time he had left.
 Thanks to your support we were able to provide a cooker for the couple to help them enjoy their remaining time together.

-Lily (94) still enjoyed life to the full, but her health had deteriorated significantly over the last five years.
+In her nineties, Lily still enjoyed life to the full, but her health had deteriorated significantly over the last five years.
 Lily suffers from arthritis in her knees and legs and could no longer manage to walk up and down the stairs in her home.
 Consequently she was sleeping downstairs and used a commode as she couldn’t access her bedroom or bathroom.
-Despite working in the hosiery trade until she was 74, Lily didn’t have any savings to purchase a stair lift, she only just managed to survive on a state pension and pension credits.
+Despite working in to her seventies Lily didn’t have any savings to purchase a stair lift, she only just managed to survive on a state pension and pension credits.
 All Lily wanted was to stay in her own home independently, but without a stair lift she would have had to move into residential care.
 We helped immediately and raised £1,500 to purchase the stair lift that she so desperately needed.
 Lily can now stay in her own home independently, surrounded by the things she loves.

 Shelley lives with cerebral palsy and although severely disabled she lives independently.
 She was referred to us when her specialist wheelchair needed to be replaced.
 Her deteriorating health also meant that she urgently needed a specialist eye-controlled communication computer.
 Neither of these items could be provided by the NHS.
 We raised over £20,000 to purchase the equipment Shelley needed.